Withdrawing from your program

 Refunds: how does it work?

-Full-time day students, who officially withdraw by completing an "Application for Student Withdrawal" form within the first ten (10) days of term, are entitled to a refund of all the tuition fees paid for the term less the $500** non-refundable deposit.
+Full-time students (includes in person and online), who officially withdraw by completing an "Application for Student Withdrawal" form within the first ten (10) days of term, are entitled to a refund of all the tuition fees paid for the term less the $500** non-refundable deposit.

-Part-time day students, who officially withdraw by completing an "Application for Student Withdrawal" form within the first ten (10) days of term, are entitled to a refund of the tuition fees paid except for an administrative fee of $20.00 per course.
+Part-time students, who officially withdraw by completing an "Application for Student Withdrawal" form within the first ten (10) days of term, are entitled to a refund of the tuition fees paid less the $250 non-refundable deposit.